-- Lining fabric (2 pieces, 10 in x 13 in)
+- Cotton fabric for the lining (2 pieces, 10 inches by 13 inches each)

 - Double-wide bias tape

 - Oven mitt pattern template

 Adding some simple quilting to your oven mitt will help to hold everything together and also incorporate some nice detail to the finished mitt.
 It's easiest to do the quilting before you cut out the oven mitt shape.

 You'll first need to make your quilt sandwich.
 Here's how to layer the fabric and batting:

 - Lining fabric right side down